adpextwindong/OrionCloneLoadingUtility/ReadMe.txt

 Yes this is a header only library for now.
 Yes I understand it will be compiled for every include.
 We'll cross that bridge when we get there.
 For now this utility must be completed.

+Warning: This has only been succesfully compiled on VS2010.

 TODO: Move dependancies into its own folder or use a git submodule.